jijoel/web-development-notes/laravel.md

     chmod -R o+w storage
     (or chown www-data storage/*)

-application key:

-    app/config/app.php

-use command line to generate secure application key:
+A secure application key is automatically created when laravel is installed, but you can change it via Artisan on the command line if you'd like:

     php artisan key:generate

-Include the Way Generators with this (in the providers section)

-    'Way\Generators\GeneratorsServiceProvider'

-This lets me create resources very easily:

-    php artisan generate:resource Todos --fields="title:string,description:text"

-Even better, we can create resources with a lot of standard boilerplate:

-    php artisan generate:scaffold Todos --fields="title:string,description:text"

-Laravel configuration information stored in project/app/config Each file here returns an array with configuration information (closures are OK) Access it at any time with `Config::get`.
+Laravel configuration information stored in `project/app/config`.
+Each file here returns an array with configuration information (closures are OK).
+Access it at any time with `Config::get`.
 Use the file name and array key:

     Config::get('app.timezone')